jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

   (h) the date on which the licence expires; and
   (i) organ donor information (if applicable); and
-  (j) an indication of any condition the holder must comply with while driving a motor vehicle; and (k) such other features as may be specified in the rules for the purposes of verifying or protecting the integrity of the licence.
+  (j) an indication of any condition the holder must comply with while driving a motor vehicle; and (k) any other features that may be specified in the regulations or rules—
+    (i) for the purposes of verifying or protecting the integrity of the driver licence; or (ii) for the specific format of the driver licence.
+(1A) Different prescribed forms may be prescribed for different types of driver licences, including different formats of driver licences.
 (2) In addition, a driver licence may show the holder's address if the holder requests that those details be shown.
 (3) A driver licence may not have on it any photographic image, information, or features other than those referred to in subsection (1) or subsection (2).
 (4) This section applies to licences issued or renewed on or after the date this section comes into force, subject to subsections (4A), (4B), and (4C).